10 Medicinal Herbs Every Beginner Should Grow

 Pick two or three herbs that speak to your family’s needs, get them in the ground (or in pots), and start learning.
 The plants will do most of the work.

 Explore more: If you’re interested in growing food alongside your medicinal herbs, our sister site Wild Hearth Life covers gardening, homesteading, and seasonal living for families building a more self-sufficient life.
 And when you’re ready to take your herbal preparations to the next level, don’t miss our complete guide to making herbal tinctures.
+Curious about functional mushrooms?
+Our mushroom comparison guide breaks down the research on five popular species.

 Leave a Comment